Essential vitamin K. Vitamin K For strong bones

 • insomnia,

-• violation of reproductive function,
+• reproductive dysfunction,

 • decreased immunity,